Vicken-Ghoubiguian/node_world_server/README.md

 <a name="from_the_Dockerfile"/></a>
 ### from the Dockerfile

+A Dockerfile is available in the project root, and you can consult it [here](https://github.com/Vicken-Ghoubiguian/node_world_server/blob/main/Dockerfile).
+To deploy this web app by the Dockerfile, please follow these commands in order:

 ```bash
 # Creating the Go_world_server Docker image with all the values ​​for the defined parameters "user_owm_api_key" (corresponding to the user's OpenWeatherMap API key) and "user_fa_kit" (corresponding to the user's Font Awesome kit)...
 docker build . -t node_world_server:latest --build-arg user_owm_api_key="<wished_openWeatherMap_API_key>" --build-arg user_fa_kit="<wished_font_awesome_kit>"